djhshih/mutopp/README.md

 # mutopp

-Tool for counting mutations and enumerating mutation opportunities.
+Tool for categorizing mutations and enumerating mutation opportunities.

 ## Dependencies